 5.1.2

 Losses of vitamin C during dehydration are extensive especially in vegetables.
-Vitamin C is the most difficult of vitamins to preserve during dehydration and blanching of vegetables.5.2 Canning
+Vitamin C is the most difficult of vitamins to preserve during dehydration and blanching of vegetables.

+5.1.3 Sun drying is a traditional method of food preservation.
+It can lead to significant losses of vitamin C, and some B vitamins (thiamine, B1 and riboflavin, B2) in food.
+Vitamin A, particularly in the form of beta-carotene found in fruits and vegetables, is relatively stable during sun drying.

+5.2 Canning

 5.2.1